 Kimbap is a seaweed rice roll or better known as the “Korean sushi”.
 It has beef and various vegetables inside.
 The rice roll is light in flavor.
 It’s a nice way to start our meal.

 This is the real reason why we visited the place.
 We are really curious about the chicken cheese fondue everyone was talking about.
 I was amazed upon serving this.
 It looks really good and I thought this was the “whole” serving.
 They say that the half serving is good for 2-3 persons to share.
 I think it can be shared for 4 persons as well.

 At first, I thought this was really just hype.
 To confirm it, we went here and tried this.
-It really taste as good as it looks.
+It really tastes as good as it looks.
 The cheese was really gooey like a whole mozzarella cheese was in it.
 The taste didn’t give us the “umay” feeling.
 The spicy fries and the onion rings really go well together with the cheese.
-For the chicken, it’s crispy and already good even without the cheese.
-But still, we alternately dip our chicken to it.
+For the chicken, it’s crispy and already good, even without the cheese.
+But still, we alternately dip our chicken in it.

 The fun part here is you can actually eat the whole bread bowl.
 The friendly staffs help us cut the bread.
 We actually ordered plain rice to pair our chicken with.

 SUNDUBOO JIGAE (Php 188)

 Sunduboo Jigae is a Korean spicy soft tofu stew.
 It wasn’t actually too spicy for me.
 The soup is a nice way to balance the other dishes we ordered.